Where we started

 This identity was drawn from the objects Boulder's music scene produced and left behind.
 Concert flyers, cassette tapes, record sleeves, newspaper ads.
 The graphic language of the era was already there.
 The job was to find it and bring it forward.

 The wordmark is typographic only.
-Bold, condensed, and built from the same visual tradition as the album covers and packaging of the period.
+Bold and built from the same visual tradition as the album covers and packaging of the period.
 It doesn't announce itself as a museum identity.
 It feels like it belongs alongside the artifacts on display.

 Inside the exhibit, the identity guides.
 Outside, it communicates.
 That's the line it holds across every application, from the banners on the street to the panel on the wall to the hat in the gift shop.